My dear son,

 But that is the beauty of it all, if in fact a silver lining can be found in the dark and foreboding clouds of heartache: You’re now learning to love.
 It is a powerful, intoxicating emotion that is by far the most complex of any that you will feel in your life.
 And even though your mom and I cannot take away the pain of heartache, we will always be available to love you and support you through this, one of life’s most difficult trials.

 We may not always have the right advice about romance because to be honest we’re still learning this love thing ourselves all these years later.
 But by overcoming these trials of the heart we are finding deeper meaning and understanding in our love for each other.

 In love and in heartache we become stronger.
 We become more resilient.
 We become more careful.
 Sometimes we may find ourselves being careless, other times less trusting; sometimes more open and other times less discriminatory but all the while it is love that is making us whole and then tearing us apart until finally we find that one person that we put up with and yet we cannot live without.

 There are those who will tell us that time heals all wounds.
 I believe that time will heal the pain but there will always be a scar to remind us of how it felt no matter how much time has passed.
 And this is why I consider myself an expert as have many who have come before you – I know your pain!

 A broken heart is not a trifling thing.
 Love is as problematic as it is blissful.
 I want to lie to you like the lucky ones who have never experienced heartache before and tell you that it doesn’t hurt and that this stuff is easy.
 But that would only be helping me, not you because as a parent it is hard for us to watch our children experience the pain that we so intimately know.

-I know it may not help you much right now while you’re hurting and while you’re trying to sort these emotions out in your head and in your heart but I want you know this one thing that will never change – your mother and I love you and always will and we will help you get through this.
+I know it may not help you much right now while you’re hurting and while you’re trying to sort out these emotions in your head and in your heart I want you know this one thing that will never change – your mother and I love you and always will and we will help you get through this.